 - S’il vous plait – Please (It’s always polite to say “please” and “thank you”)

 - Merci – Thank you (You can also say “Merci beaucoup” which means “Thank you very much”)

 - Bonne Journée – Have a good day (Your waiter may say this when you leave the restaurant.
 You can smile and reply with “Merci”)

 - La facture – The bill (If you want to ask for the bill, say “La facture s’il vous plait”)

 After lunch, this is the perfect time to check out this Old Montreal itinerary.
 Don’t be afraid to get lost as you wonder the cobblestone streets.

 Throughout the center of Old Montreal runs the city’s oldest street, Rue St-Paul (Saint Paul Street).
 The path was first paved back in 1672.
 Here you’ll find unique boutiques, galleries, and cute cafes.

 Make your way to Notre-Dame Basilica.
 This is one of the oldest examples of Gothic Revival religious architecture in Canada.

-You can explore the church yourself, take a guided tour, or experience an impressive light show in the evening.
+You can explore the church yourself, take a guided tour, or do the Aura Experience.
+This is an impressive light show in the evening.
 No Montreal itinerary would be complete without a visit to Notre-Dame Basilica.

 After visiting the Notre-Dame Basilica, make your way over to Place Jacques-Cartier.
 This is one of the most popular squares in Montreal and a great place to people watch.